 - acting for a police force at a two-day inquest conducted remotely.
 Through the effective use of technology (Microsoft Teams and Whatsapp), Frances facilitated the participation of force solicitor, client, and four witnesses.

 - representing a Mental Health Trust in an inquest concerning the death of a young girl due to anorexia nervosa.
 Issues included the transition from child to adult mental health services.

 - representing the family at an inquest where neglect was found on the basis of systemic failings by mental health services to provide support and accommodation to a vulnerable young adult.
 She is instructed in the civil claim which is ongoing.
 Click here for news coverage.

 - representing the Metropolitan Police in the Tanya Morahan inquest which concerns the death of a voluntary patient on unauthorised leave.
 The Coroner has agreed with her that Article 2 is not engaged.
-This decision was recently challenged unsuccessfully (see R (Morahan) v Her Majesty’s Assistant Coroner For West London EWHC 1603 (Admin) and the related blog post).
+This decision was challenged unsuccessfully (see R (Morahan) v Her Majesty’s Assistant Coroner For West London EWHC 1603 (Admin) and the related blog post).
 Frances represented the Police in the Court of Appeal, whose judgment is awaited.

 Public Access Accredited

 Medical Treatment: Decisions and the Law, fourth edition, Bloomsbury Professional.

 - ‘The Art 2 investigative duty and ‘historic’ allegations – when is the duty engaged?’, UK Inquest Law Blog

 - ‘Revised Chief Coroner’s Guidance 17 on Conclusions and Law Sheet 1: Unlawful Killing’, UK Inquest Law Blog